h0ngcha0/ansible-dev-vm/README.md

 ## Summary

-With this vagrant you can create a virtual machine with all that is needed for development
+With this vagrant you can create a virtual machine with all that is needed for Erlang, Scala and Javascript development using Emacs.

-  * have a ssh-agent running
-  * A relatively Virtualbox
-  * A recent Vagrant

 ## Install

 ### Setup ssh access

 The virtual environment will authenticate use ssh-agent forwarding to your host machine.
-For that to work you need keys for live access and stash to your local ssh agent:

     ssh-add <my-super-secret-key>